 Many a time have we spoken to people who don’t know what a Darbuka is and upon seeing a picture, they have been stunned by just how beautiful a Darbuka can look.
 This is mostly due to the elaborate Mother of Pearl designs that almost all professional Egyptian Darbukas are adorned with.
 Beautiful designs can be created using these Mother of Pearl pieces that just cannot be found on any other instrument.
+You can read how Mother of Pearl designs have been used in our Lotfy Process here.
+You can purchase our Mother of Pearl Sombaty Darbukas here (or our Blue Mother of Pearl Sombaty Darbukas here).
 Let’s take a look at just what makes a Mother of Pearl Darbuka so special.

 Where does Mother of Pearl come from

 Let’s take a step back and look at how pearls are created.
 They are formed inside the shells of pearl oysters and freshwater pearl mussels (both sea creatures).
 Now, a pearl is produced inside the shell of both of these animals, but the inner lining of that shell also shines a beautiful iridescent white.
 This is known as Mother of Pearl (Nacre).

 Take a look at the below picture.
 It shows a pearl oyster shell, with a perfectly formed pearl oyster inside it.
 Now look at the inner lining of the shell itself and see the beautiful white iridescent lining.
 This is Mother of Pearl.

 White Mother of Pearl vs Blue Mother of Pearl